memcached/memcached.github.io/ProgrammingTricks.md

 TODO: There were a couple decent posts on this.
 I've seen some slides that were buggy.
 Need to round them up.

-### Ghetto central locking
+### Loose central locking

-While we don't recommend doing this for any "serious" locking situation, sometimes you would benefit from an advisory, sometimes reliable "lock" obtainable via memcached.
+While we don't recommend doing this for any serious locking situation, sometimes you would benefit from an advisory, sometimes reliable "lock" obtainable via memcached.

 Given a cache item that is popular and difficult to recreate, you could end up with dozens (or hundreds) of processes slamming your database at the same time in an attempt to refill a cache.
-Discussed more below as the "stampeding herd" problem, we'll describe a simple method of using `add` to create an advisory "ghetto lock"
+Discussed more below as the "stampeding herd" problem, we'll describe a simple method of using `add` to create an advisory "loose lock"

 ```
 key  = "expensive_frontpage_item"